nmatei/scripts/README.md

 ### Running:
 - [x] Download/clone and edit [create-repos-list.sh](create-repos-list.sh) and update main **folders** where you have cloned your apps
     ```sh
-    # Folders that you want to backup (no commas in array)
     declare -a folders=(
         "/c/Products"
         "/c/Products/extra-packages"